Gillespie algorithm for quantum jump trajectories: Conclusions

 \section{Conclusions}

 In this work, we have presented a newly developed algorithm to efficiently simulate quantum jump trajectories: the Gillespie algorithm, named after the classical algorithm that inspired it.
-It allows leaping directly from one quantum jump to the next, without having to go through many steps during which no jumps take place.
-The algorithm is therefore particularly suitable for those cases in which there is a significant difference in timescales between very fast Hamiltonian dynamics and much slower jump dynamics.
-We presented examples of applications of the Gillespie algorithm to different systems of interest, highlighting its strong points with respect to more traditional simulation techniques, based on time discretisation.
+It follows a different logic from other algorithms for the same purpose in that it allows leaping directly from one quantum jump to the next, without having to go through many steps during which no jumps take place.
+In contrast to MCW simulation, which follows a similar logic -- coherent evolution interspersed by jumps according to the delay or waiting time distribution~\cite{Cohen_1986,Dalibard_1992, Dum_1992, Molmer_1996} --, the Gillespie method can be used when the purity of individual trajectories in not preserved, e.g. due to partial monitoring or channel merging.
+The algorithm is therefore particularly suitable for those cases in which there is a significant difference in timescales between very fast Hamiltonian dynamics and much slower jump dynamics, and where only partial information is gained during the jumps.
+We presented examples of applications of the Gillespie algorithm to different systems of interest, highlighting its advantageous points with respect to alternative simulation techniques, such as those based on time discretisation or MCW methods.
+Adding to these two approaches to the stochastic simulation of open quantum systems, the quantum Gillespie algorithm thus adds an additional simulation paradigm to the open quantum systems toolkit.